-When establishing the economic damages, plaintiffs need a highly skilled and experienced lawyer on their side, who can present the financial loss of the family on verifiable data, with the support of expert witnesses.
+When establishing the economic damages, plaintiffs need a highly skilled and experienced lawyer on their side, who can present the family's financial loss on verifiable data with the support of expert witnesses.
 Economic damages cover various types of financial losses the family suffered due to the wrongful death of one of its members.

-More complex calculations are necessary to establish the amount of money the victim would have provided for his family in case of a normal life.
+More complex calculations are necessary to establish the amount of money the victim would have provided for his family in everyday life.
 The court will take into consideration the following:

 Non-economic damages are designed to cover for the loss of: